How Fast Do 747s Fly?

 Maximum Speed

-The maximum speed, or never exceed speed, of a 747 varies slightly between models.
-For most 747 models, it is approximately 614 mph (988 km/h).
-This speed is generally not used during commercial flights as it can be stressful to the aircraft’s structure and less fuel-efficient.
+The maximum speed, or never exceed speed, varies slightly between models.
+For most 747 models, it’s approximately 614 mph (988 km/h).
+This speed isn’t used during commercial flights as it can stress the aircraft’s structure and is less fuel-efficient.
+Probably should mention that pilots stay well below this limit during normal operations.

 Takeoff and Landing Speeds